RaquadaR/DSACoding/githook.md

     # Check if the file content matches the condition
     if grep -q "$condition" "$file"; then
       echo "Error: Found '$condition' in $file"
-      # Exit with an error to prevent the commit
-      exit 1
+      # Continue checking other files and conditions
     fi
   done
 done

-# If no conditions were met, allow the commit
+# If any condition was met, exit with an error to prevent the commit
+if [ $? -eq 0 ]; then
+    echo "One or more conditions were met.
+Commit aborted." exit 1 fi

 exit 0

 ```